dotnetjunkie/blog/content/posts/closure-composition-model.md

 The goal of this article is to objectively describe the Closure Composition Model (CCM) by providing you with multiple examples, a definition, and its consequences.
 In the fourth part, I’ll compare the Closure Composition Model with the Ambient Composition Model, which I'll go into in the next article.

 [The primer article](/steven/posts/2019/di-composition-models-primer/) introduced a `ShoppingBasketController` for a hypothetical web shop.
-The next listing shows this controller again—now with a constructor, while folding its action method:
+The next listing shows this controller again---now with a constructor, while folding its action method:

 {{< highlightEx csharp >}}
 public class ShoppingBasketController : Controller